rlleshi/MachineLearning/README.md

 # MachineLearning

-2 different Machine Learning projects including complete pipelines for data collection, cleaning and modelling.
+3 different Machine Learning projects with complete pipelines for data collection, cleaning and modelling.

 ## The Machine Learning Pipeline utilized for every project
 1. Question and required data